timeddilation/connectapi.dag/README.md

 my_dag <- connect_dag(task1, task2, task3, name = "my_dag")
 ```

+Note: All tasks that are linked in the dependency chain must be added to
+the DAG.
+The DAG will not validate if it detects a task has a dependency
+link, and that task is not added to the DAG.

-With the dag object created, you can check the validity of the DAG.
+With the DAG object created, you can check the validity of the DAG.
 If
 any issues are found, a message will return in the console for why it is
 invalid.
 It is recommended you always run `dag_validate` on a DAG before
 storing it or trying to execute it.
 When a DAG is executed, it will